Cyberes/pydupes-library/README.md

 # pydupes-library

 Forked from <https://github.com/erikreed/pydupes> and converted from a CLI tool into an importable library.
-It's pretty much the same implementation as the original and imports as much as possible from the original code.
+It's pretty much the same implementation and imports as much as possible from the original code.

 > `pydupes` is yet another duplicate file finder like rdfind/fdupes et al
 > that may be faster in environments with millions of files and terabytes